sajaddarabi/TAPER-EHR/README.md

 ### Running Classification

 To run classification runs examples config files are in ./configs/taper.
-For example to run the mortality task run
+For example to run the readmission task run

 `python train.py -c ./configs/taper/red.json`